 In this paper, we suggest a new conjugate gradient method for unconstrained optimization by using homotopy theory.
 Our suggestion algorithm satisfies the conjugacy and descent conditions.
-Numerical result shows that our new algorithm is better than the standard CG algorithm with respect to the NOI and he conjugate gradient (CG) method is one of the most popular and well known L iterative techniques for solving sparse symmetric positive definite (SPD) system of linear equations.
-It was originally developed as a direct method, but became popular for its properties as an iterative method especially following the development of sophisticated precondition techniques.
+Numerical result shows that our new algorithm is better than the standard CG algorithm with respect to the NOI and NOF.

 Keywords: Unconstrained Optimization, Conjugate Gradient Method, and Homotopy Theory.
+Descent(CD)[4]Conjugata